These moist, sweet, gluten-free vegan pumpkin waffles are particularly good on a fall day, and are also wonderful at any time of year.

 - Stir the batter more if necessary to get rid of any remaining rice flour clumps.

 - Spray both grids of the waffle iron generously with oil.
 This is especially important with vegan and gluten-free waffles, to avoid sticking--even if you have a "non-stick" iron.
-Pour or ladle the batter onto the center of the iron.
-As this batter is relatively thin, it should spread all the way out to the edges.
-If the first waffle is either too small or significantly overflowing, adjust for subsequent waffles.
+Pour or ladle the batter onto the center of the iron, covering no more than two-thirds of the iron's surface for the first waffle.
+Adjust the amount as needed for subsequent waffles.

 - Bake each waffle for 3 to 5 minutes, or until it can be removed easily, spraying both grids generously with oil prior to each waffle.